oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

     ![Security Assessment Baseline has been set message](images/sa-baseline-has-been-set-message.png "Security Assessment Baseline has been set message")

 6. In the breadcrumb at the top of the page, click **Assessment History** and confirm that there is a new row in the table for the baseline assessment.
-If there isn't a baseline, return to the latest assessment and repeat the steps in this task.
+The assessment name starts with **SA_baseline**.

 ## Task 4: Generate activity on the target database